How to Survive Spending the Holidays Apart from your Significant Other

 Spending time with your loved ones is an essential part of the holiday season.
 But what if you and your significant other able to do that?
-Maybe it’s your differing work schedules, state lines, or some other obstacle that’s keeping you two apart.
+Maybe it’s your differing work schedules, state lines, or the coronavirus pandemic that’s keeping you two apart.
 While spending the holidays independently is not the most ideal situation, it doesn’t mean you can’t still have your own celebration together.

 My boyfriend and I have been together for over four years, but spending a full holiday together has been a rarity more often than not thanks to opposing work schedules and days off.

 Thanksgiving, Christmas, New Year’s Eve—you name it, and it’s likely that we’ve been separated for it.
 There have been times when I look at other couples during these holidays and think to myself, I really wish I could have that too.

 Although spending holidays on our own has never been what we each wanted or hoped for, we have learned to make the best of the situation.

 People often ask me how I deal with the frustration of constantly being apart on the holidays.
 I didn’t always know the answer as we tackled the first few celebrations away from each other, but there are some things I learned along the years that has made all of the distance worth fighting through.

 I have had many holidays with my SO where he ended up having to leave festivities early due to work obligations.
 Having a chance to spend at least a couple of hours with your loved one is always better than not having any time at all.
 Whether you’re able to sit down for a family feast, watch that holiday movie you love, or exchange gifts, you have to make these fleeting moments count.
 At the end of the day, it’s always the little things that count the most.